luisds95/genreit/README.md

 Actual genres are automatically inferred from the training data, in this case, the [MovieLens dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv).
 By default, not all genres are kept but only those that appear in at least 2% of the movies (note that different datasets and parameters may be set).
 Thus, a total of 19 genres are used, which are: 'Action', 'Adventure', 'Animation', 'Comedy', 'Crime', 'Documentary', 'Drama', 'Fantasy', 'Family', 'Foreign', 'History', 'Horror', 'Music', 'Mystery', 'Romance', 'Science Fiction', 'Thriller', 'War' and 'Western'.

-## Installation and usage
+## Installation
 1. Clone this repository `git clone https://github.com/luisds95/genreit.git`
-2. Download [MovieLens dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) and uncompress it in a folder called `data`.
+2. Download the [MovieLens dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) and uncompress it in a folder called `data`.
+Actually, only `movies_metadata.csv` is required.
 3. Install conda environment `conda env create -f movies.yml`
 4. Activate conda environment `conda activate movies`
 5. Download additional NLTK files: